HVAC Heat Pump Installation in Charlotte, NC

 Contact us today for your free heat pump installation estimate!

-Schedule a Heat Pump Installation in Charlotte, NC
+Schedule a HVAC Heat Pump Replacement in Charlotte, NC

 Are you ready to install a heat pump in your Charlotte home?
 Trust our Acosta Heating, Cooling & Electrical team for a quality installation backed by our Peace of Mind Guarantees.

 Do heat pumps use a lot of electricity?

 A heat pump should reduce your fuel costs by 50% if you’re currently running on gas.
 Regarding electricity, the average household consumes 12,000 kilowatt-hours annually.
 Most heat pumps need 1 kilowatt of electricity to generate about 3 units of heat.
 Heat pumps transfer, rather than create, heat so that number will rise in chilly weather.
 A geothermal heat pump can improve your running costs and efficiency by drawing warmth from the Earth.